-The dc source can be programmed to turn off its output if the output voltage exceeds a preset peak voltage limit.
+The dc source will turn off its output if the output voltage exceeds its programmed setting by two volts when measured at the + sense and - sense terminals.
+If the operation of the overvoltage protection circuit interferes with the proper operation of your phone test, you can disable overvoltage protection.
 As explained in chapter 8, this protection feature is implemented with the following command:

+'''

-VOLT: PROT <n> where <n> is the voltage protection level.
+VOLT: PROT: STAT <bool> where <bool> is the voltage protection state (0 | OFF; 1 | ON).

+'''